lcaprini/mobile-app-distribution/README.md

 * `$ distribute init`: The utility makes some questions and with them answers initializes the config file for distribution process.
 * `$ distribute cordova`: The utility launches all tasks for compiling, building and uploading a Cordova mobile app
+* `$ distribute angular`: The utility launches all tasks for building, deploing and uploading a Angular app
 * `$ distribute wd`: The utility creates the `wd` folder for manually upload on FTP remote repository
 * `$ distribute resources`: The utility generate iOS and Android icons and splash from one single icon and one single splash
 * `$ distribute serve`: The utility create a local host to test website or webapp